icaruseu/momca-docker/README.md

 ## Development with Docker

 This repository includes a docker-compose file suited for development.
-It can be run with the following command:
+The source code to be used in the container has to be added next to the compose file into _./dev/mom.XRX_, possibly by cloning the desired git repository.
+It can be directly modified in place and will be immediately visible inside the container.
+After the source code is present it can be run with the following command:

 ```shell
 sudo docker-compose -f docker-compose.dev.yml up -d
 ```

-The source code and data will be accessible on the host system in the _dev_ fonder next to the compose file.
+ After the modification of the source files and building the code with `ant install` (see below) or similar, the data can be accessed directly in _./dev/mom.XRX-data_.

 MOM-CA will be available at the following url: _localhost:8080/mom/home_